 Good hiking shoes

-We drive through South Iceland to Jokulsarlon, which is the most famous glacier lagoon in Iceland.
-It is located at the end of Breidamerkujokull, an outlet glacier of the great Vatnajokull Glacier, the largest national park in Europe.
+You will drive through South Iceland to Jökulsárlón, the most famous glacier lagoon in Iceland.
+The lagoon itself can be located at the end of Breiðamerkurjökull, an outlet glacier of Vatnajökull.

 After we have enjoyed the lagoon with its icebergs we will drive to our accommodation at a nearby place where we will enjoy dinner and relax in the evening.

 Day 2 - Jökulsárlón Lagoon & Glacier Hiking